dabeaz/curio/docs/reference.rst

 implementing a new Curio primitive.
 These calls are found in the ``curio.traps`` submodule.

-Traps come in two flavors: *blocking* and *synchronous*.
-A blocking trap might block for an indefinite period of time while allowing other tasks to run, and always checks for and raises any pending timeouts or cancellations.
-A synchronous trap is implemented by trapping into the kernel, but semantically it acts like a regular synchronous function call.
-Specifically, this means that it always returns immediately without running any other task, and that it does *not* act as a cancellation point.
+Unless otherwise indicated, all traps are potentially blocking and may raise a cancellation exception.

 .. asyncfunction:: _read_wait(fileobj)

-   Blocking trap.
    Sleep until data is available for reading on *fileobj*.  *fileobj* is any file-like object with a `fileno()` method.

 .. asyncfunction:: _write_wait(fileobj)

-   Blocking trap.
    Sleep until data can be written on *fileobj*.
    *fileobj* is any file-like object with a `fileno()` method.

 .. asyncfunction:: _io_waiting(fileobj)

-   Synchronous trap.
    Returns a tuple `(rtask, wtask)` of tasks currently sleeping on *fileobj* (if any).
 Returns immediately.

 .. asyncfunction:: _future_wait(future)

-   Blocking trap.
    Sleep until a result is set on *future*.  *future* is an instance of :py:class:`concurrent.futures.Future`.

 .. asyncfunction:: _cancel_task(task)

-   Synchronous trap.
    Cancel the indicated *task*.
+Returns immediately.

 .. asyncfunction:: _scheduler_wait(sched, state_name)

-   Blocking trap.
    Go to sleep on a kernel scheduler primitive. *sched* is an instance of ``curio.sched.SchedBase``. *state_name* is the name of the wait state (used in debugging).

 .. asyncfunction:: _scheduler_wake(sched, n=1, value=None, exc=None)

-   Synchronous trap.
    Reschedule one or more tasks from a kernel scheduler primitive. *n* is the number of tasks to release. *value* and *exc* specify the return value or exception to raise in the task when it resumes execution.
+   Returns immediately.

 .. asyncfunction:: _get_kernel()

-   Synchronous trap.
    Get a reference to the running ``Kernel`` object.
+Returns immediately.

 .. asyncfunction:: _get_current()

-   Synchronous trap.
    Get a reference to the currently running ``Task`` instance.
+Returns immediately.

 .. asyncfunction:: _set_timeout(seconds)

-   Synchronous trap.
    Set a timeout in the currently running task.
-Returns the previous timeout (if any)
+Returns immediately with the previous timeout (if any)

 .. asyncfunction:: _unset_timeout(previous)

-   Synchronous trap.
    Unset a timeout in the currently running task. *previous* is the value returned by the _set_timeout() call used to set the timeout.
+   Returns immediately.

 .. asyncfunction:: _clock():

-   Synchronous trap.
-Returns the current time according to the Curio kernel's clock.
+   Immediately returns the current time according to the Curio kernel's clock.

 Again, you're unlikely to use any of these functions directly.
 However, here's a small taste